summer-ospp/help-en/docs/community.md

 ## How does the community know which projects are supported

-After informing the Organizing Committee of the link address of the "summer 2021" page of the community, the organizing committee will add the "summer 2021" project link of the community in the open source community page of the official website of the activity, thus the project list in this page is the candidate supported projects.
+After informing the Organizing Committee of the link address of the "summer 2021" page of the community, the organizing committee will add the "summer 2021" project link of the community in the open source community page of the official website of the program, thus the project list in this page is the candidate supported projects.

 General requirements for funded projects: